onflow/flow-evm-bridge/README.md

 ### Context

-To maximize utility to the ecosystem, this bridge is permissionless and open to any fungible or non-fungible token as defined by the respective Cadence and EVM ecosystems.
+To maximize utility to the ecosystem, this bridge is permissionless and open to any fungible or non-fungible token as defined by the respective Cadence standards and limited to ERC20 and ERC721 Solidity standards.
 Ultimately, a project does not have to do anything for users to be able to bridge their assets between VMs.
-However, there are some considerations developers may make to enhance the representation of their assets on non-native VMs.
+However, there are some considerations developers may take to enhance the representation of their assets in non-native VMs.
 These largely relate to asset metadata and ensuring that bridging does not compromise critical user assumptions about asset ownership.

 ### EVMBridgedMetadata

-Proposed in [@onflow/flow-nft/pull/203](https://github.com/onflow/flow-nft/pull/203), the `EVMBridgedMetadata` metadata view presents a mechanism to both represent metadata from bridged EVM assets as well as enable Cadence-native projects to specify the representation of their assets in EVM.
+Proposed in [@onflow/flow-nft/pull/203](https://github.com/onflow/flow-nft/pull/203), the `EVMBridgedMetadata` view presents a mechanism to both represent metadata from bridged EVM assets as well as enable Cadence-native projects to specify the representation of their assets in EVM.
 Implementing this view is not required for assets to be bridged, but the bridge does default to it when available as a way to provide projects greater control over their EVM asset definitions within the scope of ERC20 and ERC721 standards.

 The interface for this view is as follows: